ysph-dsde/Data-Visualization-with-ggplot2/README.md

 ## About Workshop

-**Workshop Title:** &nbsp; Getting Started with Git and GitHub
+**Workshop Title:** &nbsp; Data Visualization with `ggplot2`

-**Date:** &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; Monday March $27^{\text{th}}$, 2025
+**Date:** &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; Thursday March $27^{\text{th}}$, 2025

-We will be launching our Coffee, Cookie and Coding $\left(C^3\right)$ workshop series with a starter guide on Git and GitHub.
 Upon completing the workshop, you will be able to:
-- Review of tidyverse and an introduction to layered Grammar of Graphics syntax.
+- Classify the Grammar of Graphics layers used in `ggplot` syntax.
-- Common uses of ggplot2: different geometries, axis scaling, statistical elements, and themes.
+- Utilize `ggplot2` for common tasks, including applications of different geometries, effective use of layering, and polishing the result.
-- Advanced uses of ggplot2: interactive plots, mapping, and AI assisted coding.
+- Applying `ggplot2` to make interactive plots, map projections, and leverage AI-assisted coding.

 You can find out more about past and upcoming tutorials on our YouTube (coming soon) and [website](https://ysph.yale.edu/public-health-research-and-practice/research-centers-and-initiatives/public-health-data-science-and-data-equity/events/).
 If you are affiliated with Yale, you can set up an office hour appointment with one of the data scientists ([Bookings Page](https://outlook.office365.com/owa/calendar/DataScienceDataEquityOfficeHours@yale.edu/bookings/)).

 ## About Repository

-There are two GitHub repositories associated with this workshop and one unifying repository with the workshop slides.
-The link to the second repository can be found here: [JHU-CRC-Cases-and-Recoveries](https://github.com/ysph-dsde/JHU-CRC-Cases-and-Recoveries).
-The link to the unifying repository with the workshop slides can be found here: [Getting-Started-with-Git-and-GitHub-Workshop](https://github.com/ysph-dsde/Getting-Started-with-Git-and-GitHub-Workshop).
+This is the only repository associated with this workshop.
+It contains all of the relevant code, the data set, and a PDF of the slide deck that was used in the workshop.
+Limited comments were added to the slide deck PDF.
+Users who wish to see these extra commentaries will need to download the PDF to their local device.

 ### Overview Of Contents

-- **For the analysis:** `Analysis Script_Vaccinations Time-Series Plot.R`
+- **Worked Through Example:** the *.qmd file constitues the code used to generate the *.html report
+- **Worked Through Example - associated files:** "Images" directory
-- **For cleaning the raw data:** `Cleaning Script_Vaccinations.R`
+- **For cleaning and preparing the data:** "Data Cleaning" directory
-- **For harmonizing census data:** `Population Estimates and Projections/Census Data Harmonization Script.R`
+- **The dataset used in the workshop:** `RSV-NET Infections.gz.parquet`
+- **Code for the workshop discussions and challenge questions:** `Discussion and Challenge Questions.R`
-- **R version:** 4.4.1
+- **R version:** 4.4.4
 - ``renv`` is included to reproduce the environment.

-**NOTE:** The cleaning and census harmonization scripts have already been run to generate the necessary files called in the analysis workflow.
-Users of this repository will only need to open the `Analysis Script_Vaccinations Time-Series Plot.R`.
+**NOTE:** The cleaning scripts have already been run to generate the necessary files called in the worked through example.
+Users of this repository will only need to open the `Discussion and Challenge Questions.R` script and `Worked Through Example.html` file.

 ## Using this Repository